purple-dot/purple-dot-react/README.md

 ## Features
 ---

-The Purple Dot React Library currently only supports Purple Dot's Combined Checkout method.
-In this checkout method the Purple Dot backend will set the `enable oversell` option on products with a waitlist making them appear as available to buy.
-This library then works with your React components to provide the following:
+This library works with your React components to provide the following:

 - Displaying a Pre-order button if there is only pre-order stock left for the variant

 - Showing a Purple Dot checkout iframe if the shoppers cart contains a pre-order item

 - Adding a Manage Pre-orders iframe to a specified page

-- Showing or hidding elements if a product is on pre-order
+- Showing or hiding elements if a product is on pre-order

 ## Getting started
 ---

+### Product configuration
+In order to make some variant(s) of a product available to pre-order:

+1. In Shopify, for each relevant variant set the in stock availability level to 0.
+2. In the Purple Dot Portal, create a Waitlist for that product.
+This is where you will define how many units will become available to pre-order and when you expect to fulfill the collected pre-orders.
+Press `Get Help` > `Managing Your Waitlists` > `How do I set up a Waitlist?` if you need help with this step.

+Please note: when a new Waitlist is created, the Purple Dot backend will automatically tick the `Continue selling when out of stock` option for each product variant with some pre-order stock on said Waitlist.
+This is required for Purple Dot to correctly integrate into your Online Store.
+However this will make those variant(s) available to buy across all your sales channels so consider if you need to temporarily remove any other sales channels.

+### Adding the context provider
-To get started you'll need your integration's Api Key.
-This can be found in the Purple Dot Merchant Portal at the bottom of the Integration Page.
-If you do not have access to the merchant portal.
-Contact us to get set up.
+To get started with the integration you will need your Purple Dot Api Key.
+This can be found in the Purple Dot Portal at the bottom of the Integration page.
+If you do not have access to the portal, please contact us at <support@getpurpledot.com> to get set up.

 Once you have your Api Key, you will need to wrap your App in the `PurpleDot` component.
 This must be at or very close to the top of your component tree to make sure that all relevant components are children.